logicwonder/keycloak-2fa-email-authenticator/README.md

 3. Click `Realm settings` from the menu on the left.
 4. Click on the `Email`-tab and enter your smpt data.

+## Theme configuration

+Copy the themes/keycloak.v2.extended folder to keycloak/themes folder to render the Email Authenticator in the authenticator selector UI.

 ## Authentication Flow
 Create new browser login authentication flow and add Email OTP flow after Username Password Form.
+Set the requirement for Email OTP flow to Alternate to make it work along with existing 2FA (either or)
 <img src="static/otp-form.png">